boxblinkracer/phpunuhi/README.md

 Everyone who wants to either see all translations, or even modify them, can easily do this in their browser.
 And because you use a cronjob to generate the file, it's always automatically updated.

-### 9.4 Automatic Translation with DeepL
+### 9.4 Automatic Translation with Google, DeepL, ...

-If you have a DeepL API key, you can automatically have PHPUnuhi translate missing texts using this services (or another supported service).
-In this case you might only want to translate 1 single language, and have DeepL doing the rest for you.
+You can automatically translate your missing (or all) translations by using an external service.
+This can be GoogleWeb, GoogleCloud or even DeepL.
+Provide your API key (if required for service) and see the magic happening.

 > A double check and approval in your version control would still be a good thing.